 Do you feel like you’re being called to plant a new church?
 Well, not so fast.
-In this video, Daniel Im walks through some of the different questions and indicators you should ask yourself before setting out to plant a church.
+In this video, author and Associate Pastor, Daniel Im, walks through some of the different questions and indicators you should ask yourself before setting out to plant a church.

 The entire video is above, and the complete transcript is below.